AgentBay + OpenClaw

 }

-Once connected, your OpenClaw agent can store and recall memories using MCP tools.
+Once connected, your OpenClaw agent can build a full context pack, checkpoint active state, and store durable memory using MCP tools.

 Projects scope memories to a specific codebase.
 Your agent gets full context on join.